-"No. Not a total wash."
+"No. Not a total loss."
 She's suddenly glad she didn't give in more than she did to McCoy.
 Bastard was out for revenge sex.
-And she was just the stupid pawn in the middle.
+And she had just been the stupid pawn in the middle.

 She's drinking coffee in the little cafeteria outside the science building.
-She sees McCoy before he sees her, has her face schooled into blank serenity before he can cross the room.
+She sees McCoy before he sees her and has her face schooled into blank serenity before he can cross the room.

 "There you are."
 He sits down as if they are old friends.

 "Here I am?"
-She sips at her coffee, trying to let what a jerk he has proven to be offset how attractive he is to her.
+She sips at her coffee, trying to let what a jerk he's proven to be offset how attractive he is to her.